DynamicsValue/licence-agreements/FakeXrmEasy/FAQ.md

 **I love FakeXrmEasy, but how can I justify the investment decision to my managers?**

 We've conducted a pretty extensive research study with the help of developers from more than 30 different organisations who were already using FakeXrmEasy v1.
-The outcome was 33% increased development efficiency and 191% increased efficiency due to reduced escaped defects that didn't make it to production or other environments.
+The outcome was 33% increased development efficiency and 191% increased efficiency due to reduction of escaped defects that didn't make it to production or other environments.
 [Feel free to download the study here at this link](http://insert-link-here).

 If you still have questions, we'd be more than happy to answer those.
 Please do reach out to us via sales@dynamicsvalue.com.